Stopped by the Food Police: How to Respond When Somebody Comments about Your Food or Your Body

 You probably have some example in mind, in the past or an ongoing situation, that may be helped by some of these strategies.
 Now it’s your turn.
 Take what stands out most for you and start to develop a framework of your own.
 It can help to practice thinking through situations before they come up, so that you’ll have more confidence and it won’t feel as new in the moment.

-If you want more specific ideas of how to respond (some actual words to say) I have a resource for you called Silencing the Food Police 25+ Ideas for when People Overstep Your Boundaries.
-They’re a mix of polite, bold, and somewhat snarky comments meant to spark your own ideas, and there’s some room on that pdf to start working on your own responses.
+If you want more specific ideas of how to respond (some actual conversation scripts with real words to say) I have a printable for you called Silencing the Food Police 25+ Ideas for when People Overstep Your Boundaries.
+They’re a mix of polite, bold, and somewhat snarky comments meant to spark your own ideas, and there’s also room to start working on your own responses, based on where the comments you receive fall on the spectrum.

 Share in the comments (or message me privately if you don’t want to share publicly): What do you do when someone comments about your food, weight, or body?